-Modern Slavery Act 2015 Slavery and Human Trafficking Statement
+Modern Slavery Act 2015 Slavery, Human Trafficking & Child Labour Statement

 Carlton Packaging’s Modern Slavery Act is set out below.